anwala/teaching-network-analysis/spring-2024/homework/final-exam-gp-project/README.md

 The goals of this group project include fostering and assessing your problem-solving, collaboration, time management, and communication skills.
 These skills are essential for success in building real-world applications.

-This project is designed for groups of **four** members, responsible for executing four of five subtasks of the project: *Data extraction/cleaning*, *Network generation*, *Visualization*, and *Analyses*.
+This project is designed for groups of **four** members for undergraduates and **1** for graduates, responsible for executing four of five subtasks of the project: *Data extraction/cleaning*, *Network generation*, *Visualization*, and *Analyses*.
 All members must be involved in the last component *Final report/Presentation*.
 All team members must work together by division of labor.
 Even though each member is responsible for a subtask (e.g., *Data extraction*), you are encouraged to help one another and track the collective progress of your group.
 I will also permit groups of **two** members for those willing to accomplish multiple subtasks.

-A maximum of **12 individual-points** will be awarded to individuals responsible for the four subtasks of the group project.
-A maximum of **8 group-points** will be awarded to all members of the group for the final report and presentation, and **2 extra-credit points** reserved to reward excellence.
-This means, you can obtain a maximum score of 20/20 or 22/20 for this project.
+A maximum of **18 individual-points** will be awarded to individuals responsible for the four subtasks of the group project.
+A maximum of **12 group-points** will be awarded to all members of the group for the final report and presentation, and **2 extra-credit points** reserved to reward excellence.
+This means, you can obtain a maximum score of 30/30 or 32/30 for this project.
 See [Project subtasks and point system](#project-subtasks-and-point-system) for more details.

 All groups must select a group name and nominate a single member as its leader to supervise and ensure the success of the entire project.
 Even though there is division of labor and dependency, members must submit individual reports that explain their progress in accomplishing their subtask.
 For example, consider a group (called *Tribe*) consisting of four members:
 |Name |Team Role|Subtask|